 Why are the remains at the Burke Museum?

-In October 1998, the court designated that the Burke Museum, the Washington State museum, was the most suitable neutral place for the safekeeping of the Kennewick Man remains.
-The U.S. Army Corps of Engineers has continued to contract with the Burke to care for the remains.
+The court designated that the Burke Museum, the Washington State museum, was the most suitable neutral place for the safekeeping of the Kennewick Man remains.

 Are the remains on display?